aspose-font/Aspose.Font-Documentation/net/what-is-font/font-formats/_index.md

 **Hints** are a pair of guidelines that define glyph position and thickness.

-There are two components of TTF technology:
+There are two components of `TTF` format technology:
 - The first component is fonts themselves of many different designs and variations.
 All of them are licensed and have to be purchased.
 Some manufacturers provide you with sets of such fonts, so you can buy a collection of fonts, or just buy one which you intend to use.
 - The second component is the rasterizer, which is embedded into the Apple Macintosh computers, and Microsoft’s Windows family of operating systems.